Alhamzy/AR-Face-Tracking-Android-Interface/README.md

 # Program Overview
 - Android Interface built through Unity Game Engine.
 A research paper is scheduled to be published explaining the progression and capabilties of this project.
-- Uses AR foundation plugin to trakc facial features and create a fully responsive mask on the user's front-facing camera.
+- Uses AR foundation plugin to track facial features and create a fully responsive mask on the user's front-facing camera.
 - The interface is customizable by importing PNG textures to unity.
 - Masks can be toggled to change the texture/material on the mask surface.
 - The project is ready to be merged with NFT-capabilities to allow artists and designers to add tHeir own textures to the interface.